 - Melt the butter in a large, microwave-safe bowl.
 Mix in the sugars, then the vanilla.
 Then stir in the egg.

-- Mix in the flour, baking soda and salt just till combined.
+- Whisk together the flour, baking soda, and salt in a medium bowl.
+Then mix into the butter mixture just till combined.
 Add the chocolate chips and ½ cup of the candies.
-Reserve the remainder of the candy to garnish cookie cake when it comes out of the oven.
+Reserve the remainder of the candy to garnish the cookie cake when it comes out of the oven.
 Mix well.

 - Scrape the dough into the prepared pan, then smooth the top with an offset spatula.

-- Bake for 25 minutes or till top is golden brown.
-Remove from oven and gently press remaining candies across the surface of the cookie cake while it's hot.
+- Bake for 25 minutes or till the top is golden brown.
+Remove from the oven and gently press the remaining candies across the surface of the cookie cake while it's hot.

 - Cool before slicing.